davidsiaw/markspec/spec/with_empty_md_file.md

-Markdown files with no expectation blocks always pass.
+Markdown files with no expectation blocks will say none.

 Given a markdown file with the following contents: